For information about the Department of Justice and Community Safety you can view:

 Josh is a passionate community member and has advocated for better outcomes for Aboriginals through policy development and enhanced Aboriginal self-determination.

-Corinne Cadilhac, Chief Executive Officer, Community Safety Building Authority
+Corinne Cadilhac, Deputy Secretary, Justice Infrastructure and CEO, Community Safety Building Authority

-Corinne Cadilhac is the CEO of the Community Safety Building Authority.
+Corinne Cadilhac is the Deputy Secretary, Justice Infrastructure and CEO, Community Safety Building Authority .
 Corinne is a senior executive with extensive experience in public administration, civil engineering and infrastructure.
 Her most recent position was leading Infrastructure, Planning and Major Projects at the Department of Premier and Cabinet.
 She has also worked at the Department of Transport and Department of Infrastructure as well as in the private sector as a consultant with Sinclair Knight Merz.

 Emma Cassar, Commissioner, Corrections Victoria